matter-labs/zksync-web-era-docs/docs/dev/README.md

 **zkSync** is a trustless protocol that utilises [zkRollup technology](/faq/tech.md#zk-rollup-architecture) to provide scalable low-cost payments on Ethereum.
 It uses zero-knowledge proofs to store all funds in a smart contract on the mainchain, while computation and storage are performed off-chain.

-For every Rollup block, a state transition zero-knowledge proof (SNARK) is generated and verified by the mainchain contract.
+For every rollup block, a state transition zero-knowledge proof (SNARK) is generated and verified by the mainchain contract.
 This SNARK includes the proof of the validity of every single transaction in the Rollup block.
 Additionally, the public data update for every block is published over the mainchain network in the cheap `calldata`.